-Third, the programs made sure that the common installations would be of high quality by ensuring that the details could be consistently followed in low complexity homes.
+Third, the programs made sure that the installations would be of high quality by ensuring that the details could be consistently followed.
 Targeted technical training for assessors and contractors promoted the knowledge, skills and abilities necessary for the retrofit measures being used.

 Other on-bill-type financing options exist, and each has its own advantages and disadvantages.
-Selecting the particular method depends on a variety of factors, including a program’s objectives, target market and administrator, but they all appear to help increase customer participation by reducing the initial cost needed to benefit from energy efficiency measures.
+Selecting the “right” method will depend on a program’s objectives, target market and administrator, but they all appear to increase customer participation by reducing the initial cost needed to benefit from energy efficiency measures.

 Programs containing these four key attributes — low-complexity/high energy-use homes, streamlined home energy assessments, high-quality installations and on-bill financing — have resulted in high energy savings, high customer satisfaction, high participation and low default rates.
 In other words, these ingredients create a recipe for a successful whole-house residential retrofit program.